deephysics1729/catchDrhythm_Wavelet/README.md

 https://doi.org/10.1007/BF02834302

 Hubbard, B. B. (1996).
 The world according to wavelets the story of a mathematical technique in the making.
 Universities Press.

+### Relevant MATLAB scripts will be uploaded soon!